osteele/gojekyll/README.md

 Jascha Ephraim's [jaschaephraim/lrserver](https://github.com/jaschaephraim/lrserver) Live Reload server.

+<https://github.com/pkg/browser> to open the URL in a browser.

 The gopher image in the test directory is from [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Gophercolor.jpg).
 It is used under the [Creative Commons Attribution-Share Alike 3.0 Unported license](https://creativecommons.org/licenses/by-sa/3.0/deed.en).

 ## Related